akshatasProjects/JS-Algo-freeCodeCamp/JS-FootballTeamCards/ReadMe.md

 - Default Values - Function parameters can be initialized with default values.
 If a function is called without an argument, then the default value will be used.

 - The innerHTML property gets, or in this case, sets the HTML markup for the playerCards element.

+- The .map() method will return a new array of player-card items separated by commas.

+- e represents an object which contains the information for that event.

+- e.target.value represents the value property from the playersDropdownList element.
+In future steps, you will use this value to show player cards based on the position they play.